 A 2011 historical drama film made by Zhang Yimou, '''''The Flowers of War''''' (or ''Nanjing Heroes''/''13 Flowers of Nanjing'') is set in 1937 during [[ExactlyWhatItSaysOnTheTin the Rape of Nanjing]].
-An American mortician, John Miller (Creator/ChristianBale), is caught in the conflict and seeks shelter at a convent full of terrified Catholic school girls, as do a number of prostitutes who take up residence in the convent's cellar.
+An American mortician, John Miller (Creator/ChristianBale), is caught in the conflict and seeks shelter at a church full of terrified Catholic school girls, as do a number of prostitutes who take up residence in the church's cellar.

 !!This film provides examples of:

-* BadHabits: Miller initially puts on the departed priest's outfit as a drunken prank, but then begins to impersonate a man of the cloth in earnest to protect the schoolgirls from the Japanese.
+* BadHabits: Miller initially puts on the deceased priest's outfit as a drunken prank, but then begins to impersonate a man of the cloth in earnest to protect the schoolgirls from the Japanese.

 * BitterSweetEnding: [[spoiler:The women of the Qin Huai River and George are taken away by the Japanese.
 While their fate is left unclear, we know it was probably horrible.
 But Miller manages to get the girls out of Nanjing and to safety, so their sacrifice wasn't in vain.]]

 * DeathByMaterialism: Two of the prostitutes leave the relative safety of the church compound to pick up some items at their old brothel.
-One wanted new strings for her pipa, which leaves her off the hook as far as this trope is concerned, but the other wanted to get her jewel earrings. [[spoiler:Neither survives.]]
+One wanted new strings for her pipa to play at Pu Sheng's funeral, which leaves her off the hook as far as this trope is concerned, but the other wanted to get her jewel earrings. [[spoiler:Neither survives.]]

 * EarAche: [[spoiler:Dou]] bites off the ear of one of her captors as it is her only method of getting back at the Japanese soldiers who brutally sodomize her.
 Naturally, this does not end well, but she most likely would have been killed anyway.